 The hotel also has a fitness center, pool, and sauna.

 3. HOTEL AM MÜNCHNER KÜNSTLERHAUS

-If you’re looking for a unique and off-the-beaten-path accommodation option, consider the HOTEL AM MÜNCHNER KÜNSTLERHAUS.
+If you’re looking for a unique, off-the-beaten-path accommodation option, consider the HOTEL AM MÜNCHNER KÜNSTLERHAUS.

-This hotel is located in a historic building that was once used as an artists’ residence.
-It features beautiful, individually decorated rooms, and is just a short walk from the Oktoberfest grounds.
+This hotel is located in a historic building once used as an artist’s residence.
+It features beautiful, individually decorated rooms and is just a short walk from the Oktoberfest grounds.

 4. The Kempinski Hotel Munich